 Apart from ranks, there are also levels in CSGO.
 Now while they don’t tell how skilled you are at the game, they do give a reasonable estimate of the time you’ve spent playing.

-To know more about CSGO ranks and medals, check out this article.
+To learn more about CCSGO ranks and medals, check out this article.

 Also read: How to build a Map in CSGO?